UniExeterRSE/intro-version-control/_episodes/02_motivation.md

 A **version control system** is software that enables you to record and manage the history of versions of files as they change.
-They are typically used for tracking the changes to software source code, such as Python files, R files, C/C++ source files, or other text-based documents like HTML, LaTeX, markdown, etc.
+They are typically used for tracking the changes to software source code, such as Python files, R files, C/C++ source files, or other text-based documents like HTML, LaTeX, Markdown, etc.
 With a version control system, you make changes to a file (or files) as normal, but then use the version control system to capture the updated version.
 You can attach comments to each captured